Apple32452/equity-alpha-research-pipeline/README.md

 ---

-## Run the synthetic demo
+## Run the synthetic validation demo

-Use this first to check that everything works:
+Use the synthetic mode first to confirm that the code, dependencies, figures, and output files work correctly.

 ```bash
 python -m equity_alpha.run_pipeline \